This article about How to Travel with a Car Seat the was written by baby travel expert Celine Brewer and may contain affiliate links.

 - Your car seat may not be legal in the country you are traveling to.

 Flying with a car seat really isn’t all that difficult.
-Getting your car seat to the gate will probably be the most difficult part, if you aren’t checking the car seat with your luggage.
+Getting your car seat to the gate will probably be the most difficult part, especially if you aren’t checking the car seat with your luggage.
 This gets to be a bigger hassle if you are traveling with multiple car seats.

 The first decision you need to make is whether or not you’ll be buying a seat for your baby.
 If you’re flying with a toddler (over 2 years old) or preschooler, then you will already be buying your child a seat.
 Otherwise, you will need to buy a seat for your baby or toddler to ensure you can bring your car seat aboard and use it.